WHAT IS INSOMNIA?

 stimulating opioid (especially b-endorphin) production and µ-opioid receptor activity (Cheng et al 2009).

-increasing nitric oxide synthase activity and nitric oxide content, helping to promote normal function of brain tissues, which could help to regulate sleep (Gao et al 2007).
+increasing nitric oxide synthase activity and nitric oxide content, helping to promote the normal function of brain tissues, which could help to regulate sleep (Gao et al 2007).

 increasing cerebral blood flow (Yan 2010)